-For both GIS and Code Tutorials, the Tutorial should be easy to follow and written with your partner's proficiency level in GIS/RS in mind.
-Please read the Tutorial Template on DEVELOPedia thoroughly and consult the examples provided at the bottom of the document.
-Like the other deliverables, please submit via the SharePoint submission folder.
+Keep in mind that the Tutorial should be written with your partner's proficiency level in GIS/RS in mind.
+After completion, please read the Tutorial Template on DEVELOPedia thoroughly and consult the examples provided at the bottom of the document.
+Once your team has decided that your Tutorial is completed to your liking, please submit via the SharePoint submission folder.
+When submitting this final draft, it is important to remember to not include unreleased code.
+No code produced by the team can be shared outside of DEVELOP.